emissary-ingress/emissary/user-guide/upgrade-to-pro.md

 [`AMBASSADOR_ID`](/reference/running/#ambassador_id)
 set, you will also need to set them in the Pro container.

-**Note:** Ambassador Pro will replace your current `AuthService` implementation.
-Remove your current `AuthService` annotation before deploying Ambassador Pro.
+**Note:** Ambassador Edge Stack will replace your current `AuthService` implementation.
+Remove your current `AuthService` annotation before deploying Ambassador Edge Stack.
 If you would like to keep your current `AuthService`, remove the `AuthService` annotation from the `ambassador-pro.yaml` file.

 ## 4. Configure JWT Authentication

-Now that you have Ambassador Pro running, we'll show a few features of Ambassador Pro.
-We'll start by configuring Ambassador Pro's JWT authentication filter.
+Now that you have Ambassador Edge Stack running, we'll show a few features of Ambassador Edge Stack.
+We'll start by configuring Ambassador Edge Stack's JWT authentication filter.

 ```
 make apply-jwt